seckujdivad/gameengine/README.md

 	set(VCPKG_LIBRARY_LINKAGE static)
 endif()
 ```
+This is what prevents vcpkg manifests being used - they require you to use the same triplet for all of your dependencies.

 ## Python
 When the project is built in `Release` mode, Visual Studio runs a Python script that creates ZIP archives containing all the runtime dependencies for the x86 and x64 versions of the application.
 This script should run on any Python 3 version without any PIP requirements.
 You can still run the application inside Visual Studio without running this script (in debug mode or by removing the post build event), or collect the runtime dependencies yourself.